 2. Will I smell like fish when I go home?

 Yes, your clothing is probably going to smell.
 Be mindful that, by the end of the Lisbon Sardine Festival, your clothes and hair will smell like grilled sardines and charcoal!
 And because of the crowds, you might even get a beer or sangria spilled on you.

 Take it all in stride, but try not to wear anything expensive.

 Wear comfortable shoes.
 The old streets are cobblestone streets, and you will walk and dance the whole night.
 Enjoy the festival without foot problems.

+Not typically.
 Bring lots of small bills and coins.
-Typically, food and drinks are priced in whole numbers – €1, €2, etc, and the vendors appreciate small bills or exact change.
-Anything €10 smaller works best.
+Typically, food and drinks are priced in whole numbers – 1€, 2€, etc, and the vendors appreciate small bills or exact change.
+Anything 10€ or smaller works best.

-Lisbon has a great public transit system, but it doesn’t cater to the Portugal festival whole night’s party scene.
-Check with locals and the city’s official webpage for hours during the Feast of St. Anthony festival and plan your night accordingly.
+Lisbon has a great public transit system, but it doesn’t cater to the Portugal festival’s all-night’s party scene.
+Check with locals and the city’s official webpage for hours during the Feast of St. Anthony and plan your night accordingly.

-Need a bathroom in any Portugal celebration?
-They’re extremely limited or non-existent in some areas, and some folks choose to relieve themselves in a darkened street corner.
+Need a bathroom at any Portugal street celebration?
+Good luck!
+They’re extremely limited or non-existent in some areas.
+Honestly, some folks choose to relieve themselves in a darkened street corner.

 So enjoy the Lisbon Sardine Festival, and if you’ve been to any cool religious festivals, let us know!

-When we travel, we use Lonely Planet.
+For More on Portugal: When we travel, we use Lonely Planet.
 By buying a book at one of the Amazon.com links below, we get a small referral fee at no additional cost to you.